Minors + Certificates

 Minor in Art

-Complete 21 credits on campus in Philadelphia or even study abroad on Temple’s campuses in Italy or Japan.
+Complete 21 credits on campus in Philadelphia or even study abroad on Temple’s campuses in Rome or Tokyo.

 See Requirements